 Median Monthly Effluent Limitations

 For chronic toxicity, if any chronic toxicity routine monitoring test results in a “fail” at the IWC, then the discharger is required to initiate two chronic toxicity MMEL compliance tests within the same calendar month.
-If more than one most sensitive species chronic toxicity test in a calendar month results in a “fail” at the IWC, then there is a violation of the MMEL
+If more than one most sensitive species chronic toxicity test in a calendar month results in a “fail” at the IWC, then there is a violation of the MMEL.

 For acute toxicity, MMEL compliances tests are prompted in the same way as chronic toxicity, but with acute toxicity tests.
 If any acute toxicity test results in a “fail” at the IWC, then the discharger is required to initiate two MMEL compliance tests within the same calendar month.
 If more than one most sensitive species acute toxicity test in a calendar month results in a “fail” at the IWC, then there is a violation of the MMEL.